LostInBrittany/pwa-with-polymer-tutorial/README.md

 1. [Using Polymer CLI to generate an empty PWA](./step-02/)
 1. [Calling the DEVOXX API and showing schedule information](./step-03/)
 1. [Getting a list of elements from the API and showing it by integrating custom web components](./step-03/)

+In each step directory you have a README file that explain the objective of the step, that you will do in the working directory `app`.
+If you have problems or if you get lost, you also have the solution of each step in the step directories.
+So if you want to see the intended result of  the 6th step, you can point your browser to http://localhost:8080/step-06/index.html

+## What should I do now?  ##

+OK, now you're ready to follow this tutorial.
+If you're familiar with git, begin by cloning this repository (`git clone https://github.com/LostInBrittany/pwa-with-polymer-tutorial`), else you can simply download the zipped file from [GitHub](https://github.com/LostInBrittany/pwa-with-polymer-tutorial/archive/master.zip).

+Now can go to [step-01](./step-01) and begin to follow the README of that step.
+Let's begin!